Neeyethra Dhanya

 Neeyethra Dhanya is a 1987 Indian Malayalam-language film, directed by Jeassy.
 The film stars Karthika, Murali, Menaka and Mukesh in the lead roles.
 The film has musical score by G. Devarajan.
 The film is based on a novel Oru Njayarazhchayude Ormaykk, by K. K. Sudhakaran.
 The film tells the story of a girl named Shyama, and the reasons behind her suicide and the reason behind it.
 The film is the debut of noted actress Divyaa Unni, who appears as a child artiste.
+The film ended up as a huge disaster in box office, but got noted up for its songs, especially the evergreen Arikil Neeyundayirunnenkil.

 Plot

-The movie opens with Shyamala Panicker’s death and her body being bought home.
+The movie opens with Shyamala Panicker's death and her body being bought home.
 Amongst the mourning and the confusion regarding her suicide, every character remembers about Shyamala.
-First is Shyamala’s Brother Suresh who fondly remembers her to be a bubbly and cheerful college girl.
-Her brother-in-law Prof. Sreenivasan remembers how she had mediated the fights between him and his wife / Shyamala’s Sister Shobha and ended up uniting them.
-Sreenivasan also cannot fathom Shyamala’s suicide since he found her to be a downright practical and bold person.
-Even Shyamala’s Dad Captain Panicker is shattered at the turn of events, and he starts trying to find the reason for her daughter’s suicide.
+First is Shyamala's Brother Suresh who fondly remembers her to be a bubbly and cheerful college girl.
+Her brother-in-law Prof. Sreenivasan remembers how she had mediated the fights between him and his wife / Shyamala's Sister Shobha and ended up uniting them.
+Sreenivasan also cannot fathom Shyamala's suicide since he found her to be a downright practical and bold person.
+Even Shyamala's Dad Captain Panicker is shattered at the turn of events, and he starts trying to find the reason for her daughter's suicide.
 He gets a shirt from her bag when he searches through her belongings.
 Suresh confirms the shirt to be belonging to their common friend Hafiz Ali.
 Suresh then questions Hafiz whether they were romantically involved, to which Hafiz replies in the negative, He reveals that he had proposed to her on occasions, but she has turned them down and they had agreed to remain as close friends.
-One day Panicker gets a call from her hostel warden to go there and collect Shyama’s belongings.
-When he goes there, he meets Shyamala’s friend and room mate Laila.
+One day Panicker gets a call from her hostel warden to go there and collect Shyama's belongings.
+When he goes there, he meets Shyamala's friend and roommate Laila.